 As we seek to arrest the emissions that are wreaking havoc with water cycles, urgent action is also needed on adaptation on our blue planet.

-But in China, one of the world’s fastest growing economies, the vital resource is running out.
-The country’s 1.4 billion population needs water to thrive but it has become limited and unevenly distributed.
+In China, one of the world’s fastest growing economies, water is running out.
+The country’s 1.4 billion population needs the vital resource to thrive but it has become limited and unevenly distributed.

 North China is particularly impacted.
 It suffers from water shortages throughout the year, whereas South China, despite sufficient quantities, experiences only seasonal scarcity.
 One of the problems is that 80 per cent of water is concentrated in South China, yet the North is the core of national development.